 The UK has committed to reducing carbon emissions to net zero by 2050, a goal which can only be reached by decarbonising existing industry effectively.
 The Humber is a critical hub of British industry with energy-intensive industries accounting for more than 20% of its economy and 1 in 10 jobs.
 The region will be an important partner in achieving the UK’s net zero target.

 2 min read

-Humber Zero is backed by Phillips 66 and VPI Immingham and integrates Carbon Capture Storage (CCS) technology into an existing cluster of co-dependent industries to achieve large-scale decarbonisation.
-Part of the Humber Zero cluster, VPI Immingham power station operates 24/7 to provide steam and power to the neighbouring refineries.
-Humber Zero will incorporate CCS technology into these industries and remove up to 8MT/CO2 every year by the mid 2020s, increasing to over 40MT/CO2 per annum across the wider Humber region by 2040.
+Humber Zero is backed by Phillips 66 and VPI Immingham and integrates Carbon Capture Storage (CCS) technology into existing co-dependent industries to achieve large-scale decarbonisation.
+Part of the Humber Zero cluster, VPI Immingham combined heat and power station operates 24/7 to provide steam and power to the neighbouring refineries.
+Humber Zero will incorporate CCS technology into these industries and aims to remove up to 8MT/CO2 every year by 2030.

 The Humber Refinery is one of the most complex refineries operated in Europe and its vast range of products includes not only fuel – it produces some 14 million litres a day, but raw materials that are transformed into everything from critical components for lithium-ion batteries to toiletries.
 A UK leader in biofuels and the first to process used cooking oil, recently trebling its output.
 Some 20 per cent of all UK petroleum products come from the facility.
 The Humber Refinery is also a global leader in the manufacture of premium grade graphite coke used for the electrical vehicle market.